angelleye/offers-for-woocommerce/README.txt

 4. Optionally, add an "Offer Note to Buyer" to inform the buyer why the adjustment is being made.
 5. Click the "Update" button to save the adjustment.

+= The email notifications are not getting sent.
+Why? =

+* Make sure to check in WooCommerce -> Settings, and then look in the Emails tab.
+Click into the links for New Offer, New counteroffer, Offer received, etc. and enable the ones you want to get sent.

 = Where can I find more documentation? =

 * [Installation and Activation](https://www.angelleye.com/offers-for-woocommerce-user-guide/#section-2)